bevyengine/rfcs/rfcs/59-from_reflect_ergonomics.md

 let real_tuple = <(usize, usize)>::from_reflect(&dyn_tuple).unwrap();
 ```

-A Dynamic value to a real one.
+A Dynamic value to a Real one.
 Neat!

 ### How does `FromReflect` work?